Kingxukai/linux/Documentation/gpu/drm-mm.rst

 let drivers implement hardware-specific operations with their own private API.

-The GEM userspace API is described in the `GEM - the Graphics Execution Manager <http://lwn.net/Articles/283798/>`__ article on LWN.
-While slightly outdated, the document provides a good overview of the GEM API principles.
-Buffer allocation and read and write operations, described as part of the common GEM API, are currently implemented using driver-specific ioctls.
+The GEM userspace API is described in the woke `GEM - the woke Graphics Execution Manager <http://lwn.net/Articles/283798/>`__ article on LWN.
+While slightly outdated, the woke document provides a good overview of the woke GEM API principles.
+Buffer allocation and read and write operations, described as part of the woke common GEM API, are currently implemented using driver-specific ioctls.

 GEM is data-agnostic.
 It manages abstract buffer objects without knowing what individual buffers contain.
-APIs that require knowledge of buffer contents or purpose, such as buffer allocation or synchronization primitives, are thus outside of the scope of GEM and must be implemented using driver-specific ioctls.
+APIs that require knowledge of buffer contents or purpose, such as buffer allocation or synchronization primitives, are thus outside of the woke scope of GEM and must be implemented using driver-specific ioctls.

 On a fundamental level, GEM involves several operations: